kevinhughes27/tournament-app/README.md

 Ultimate Tournament
 ===================

 Ultimate Tournament is a side project I worked on from around 2015 to 2019.
 It was a great avenue to explore all the aspects of building and operating a software as a service (SASS) product on my own.
-About a dozen tournaments were organized and ran using Ultimate Tournament before I decided that I no longer wanted to support the application and shut it down.
+About a dozen tournaments (including several by Ultimate Canada) were organized and ran using Ultimate Tournament before I decided that I no longer wanted to support the application and shut it down.

 During its lifetime I used Ultimate Tournament to explore many different software architectures and patterns.
 This project helped me gain experience, develop opinions and grow as an engineer.
 I have no doubt this project helped me arrive to where I am in my career today.